HeringtonPress/HeringtonPress.github.io/systems/olc/olc 1.md

 | Seasoning (UD6) | 10  |

 ## Animals and Vehicles
-Do not concern yourself with feeding the animals.
+Do not concern yourself with feeding the animals daily.

 | Animals       | Tack | GP  |
 | ------------- |:----:|:---:|